OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 Ignore the FPS stats in the screenshots.
 They were rendered on an ancient computer.

 # An Introduction to Terrain {#tut_terrain}
 With older versions of %Ogre, we had to use the "Terrain Scene Manager" to render terrain in a scene.
 This is a separate SceneManager that runs alongside your other managers.
 The new Ogre Terrain Component doesn't require using a separate manager.
-Since Ogre 1.7 (Cthugha), there are two terrain components: Terrain and Paging.
+Since %Ogre 1.7, there are two terrain components: Terrain and Paging.
 The Paging component is used optimize large terrains.
 It will be covered in later tutorials.
 This tutorial will focus largely on the Terrain component.

 To set up the terrain we will focus on two main classes:
 - Ogre::Terrain, representing one piece of terrain and